-Policy and Advocacy Managerd.email@example.comDuncan read English and trained and worked as an actor and director until 2006 when he decided to focus on climate change.
-He founded Transition Town Brixton and has been involved in developing many of its main projects such as the Brixton Pound and Brixton Energy, which has put 3 community-owned solar arrays on social housing roofs since 2011.
-It also gave rise to Repowering London which has helped many London community energy projects get going.
+Head of Policy & Advocacyd.firstname.lastname@example.orgDuncan leads on our work to raise the profile of community energy benefits, needs, opportunities and policy obstacles.
+Since joining the Community Energy England team in 2019, Duncan has forged strong connections with government and regulators and throughout the community energy sector, increasing the strength and reach of our policy and advocacy work and securing several important impacts such as the extension to the feed in tariff installation deadline in April 2020.
+Duncan worked as an actor and director until 2006, when he changed his focus to climate change.
+He founded Transition Town Brixton and has been involved in developing many of its main projects, including Brixton Energy, which has put three community-owned solar arrays on social housing roofs since 2011 and gave rise to Repowering, a highly successful London community energy organisation.
 From 2013 Duncan worked as a campaigner for Biofuelwatch.
 He is a qualified permaculture designer and has conducted a full scale energy retro-fit on his Victorian house.
 He is passionate about people-led solutions to climate change and re-imagining the way we do everything.

 Communications & Events Officerk.email@example.comKim joined Community Energy England in January 2022 and leads on our Communications and Events.
 She has over 10 years experience of managing large scale events, including those attended by members of the royal family, and other high profile VIPs.
 Kim currently volunteers for the national Single Parent Rights campaign calling for the UK Government to add single parents as a protected characteristic to the Equality Act; to outlaw discrimination and allow single parents and their children to thrive.